Iraqi Counter Terrorism Service

+It has a two-tiered organizational structure which consists of the CTS headquarters and the Counter Terrorism Command (CTC).
+The latter commands the Iraqi Special Operations Forces (ISOF; قوات العمليات الخاصة العراقية), currently consisting of three brigades based in several governorates.
+They are often collectively referred to as the Golden Division.
+They are part of the Iraqi Armed Forces and report directly to the Prime Minister of Iraq.

 During the occupation of Iraq, all military, security, and intelligence entities of the country were dissolved by the Coalition Provisional Authority following the issuance of CPA Order 2, and rebuilt from scratch.
 CTS was created in 2007 and is funded by the Ministry of Defence.
-The Service played a crucial role in combatting terrorism during the war in Iraq (2013-2017).
+The Service played a crucial role in combatting terrorism during the war in Iraq of 2013–2017.
 ISOF have conducted joint operations with the Green Berets.

 History

 Special operations troops of the Iraqi Army were first established when Colonel Khalil Dabbagh built the first royal special units in the name of "Queen Alia Forces" in the mid-1950s.
 It consisted of Sunni and Shia Arabs, as well as other components of the Iraqi population.
 They were mainly used on an emergency basis to carry out special missions inside of Iraq and outside when the country was at war.

 The 65th Special Forces Brigade, 76th Special Forces Brigade, 78th Special Forces Brigade, and 450th Marine Brigade were active during the Gulf War.

+ISOF retain the distinct black uniform and symbols used by the Army Special Forces of the previous regime.

-Official ISOF logo from 1980 to 2003.
-Currently serves as the official logo of the 3rd Battalion.
+Official Iraqi Army Special Forces logo from 1980 to 2003.
+Currently serves as the official logo of the 3rd Battalion of ISOF-1.